517 Pandora Ave E

 9.4 The Chair of the Annual Meeting shall appoint at least two scrutineers who will distribute the ballots, make an official count, announce the results at the meeting through the Chair and destroy all ballots.

-9.5 The elected Board of Directors shall take office upon election unless otherwise provided for by the by-laws.
+9.5 The elected Board of Directors shall take office upon the new fiscal year unless otherwise provided for by the by-laws.

 ARTICLE 10 TERMS OF OFFICE